franmalth/Baran/README.md

 ## Authors

-This project was developed by ryugel.
+This project was developed by franmalth.